vuejs/eslint-plugin-vue/docs/rules/no-duplicate-attributes.md

-# Disallow duplicate arguments (no-duplicate-attributes)
+# disallow duplication of attributes (no-duplicate-attributes)

 When duplicate arguments exist, only the last one is valid.
 It's possibly mistakes.